ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {:br}

 {{dap-topology}} illustrates which participants exchange HTTP messages.
 Arrows go from HTTP clients to HTTP servers.
-Note that some DAP participants may be HTTP clients sometimes but HTTP servers at other times.
+Some DAP participants may be HTTP clients sometimes but HTTP servers at other times.
 It is even possible for a single entity to perform multiple DAP roles.
 For example, the Collector could also be one of the Aggregators.

 In the course of a measurement task ({{task-configuration}}), each Client records its own measurement, packages it up into a report, and sends it to the